simonhaenisch/prettier-plugin-md-title-case/readme.md

 ## Rationale/Disclaimer

 This plugin acts outside of [Prettier's scope](https://prettier.io/docs/en/rationale#what-prettier-is-_not_-concerned-about) because _"Prettier only prints code.
 It does not transform it."_, and technically converting the case is a code transformation.
-In my opinion however, Markdown is just markup and not really code, and it doesn't change the AST of the Markdown file (just the contents of some nodes).
+In my opinion however, Markdown is just markup and not really code, and it doesn't change the AST of the Markdown file (just the content of some text node values).
 Therefore the practical benefits outweigh sticking with the philosophy in this case.

 ## License